wsvn53/scrcpy-ios/README.md

 And then click `Connect`.
 If you encounter errors, please check the ssh settings or adb and Android phone settings.

+### 4. About FULL SCREEN gesture

+From version v1.2, Scrcpy.app now support full-screen indicator gesture:

+* Swipe **Once** will trigger Android navigation gesture
+* Swipe **Twice** will go back to iOS home screen

+##### Note:

+After your first swipe, iOS home indicator will become **BLACK**, if you swipe again quickly, it will go back to iOS home screen.

+If you want to continue trigger Android navigation gesture, you need to wait the indicator become **GRAY**.

 ### AppStore

 AppStore version is under reviewing.
 Before aproved you can follow the BUILD instructions to run on your iPhone devices.